na-na-hi/renget/archive/smgenskins.md

  - Janus
    - Chibi Janus has a small body.
 So small in fact, that from a close range *(from in front, or behind)*, it's a hard read to tell if him glowing yellow means he's just used his Beads, or if he's channeling his CC-immune Ult and is about to melt your face with one of the highest damage projectiles in the game.
 This one is banned in SPL level play.
+   - Warp Tech Janus has a delayed animation for his 1 / Floor Portal *(unlike the rest of his skins, making it harder to react to / avoid)* and an unclear indicator for his 3 / Rift.
+On top of the odd silhouette, this skin is banned at an SPL level.
+   - Ba5S Drop Janus has an extremely loud sound effects, including his 3 and Ult Cues.
+Slight disadvantage, since they're easier to hear.

  - Jing Wei
    - Jing Wei's 1 and 3 offer her relatively important-to-her-gameplay self-buffs.
 These are more / less visible on certain skins, with Phoenix Fire Jing Wei offering the most in terms of helpful / readable effects.